-Since 1974 he has been involved in digital type design.
+Since 1974 he was involved in digital type design.
 Some of his type designs are: (1984), Swift (1996), Amerigo BT (1986), Oranda (1987), Argo (1991), Gulliver (1993), Capitolium (1998), Paradox (1999), Coranto (1999), and Vesta (2001).
 Of these, both Swift and Gulliver are used internationally in newspapers, magazines and other printed matter.
 He has designed the typeface for the new Dutch roads signs, commissioned by the anwb and in cooperation with n|p|k industrial design, Leiden.

-He has also designed corporate identities, magazines, newspapers and books.
+He also designed corporate identities, magazines, newspapers and books.
 He writes regularly about his profession and has often lectured abroad.
 In 1997 his book about reading Terwijl je leest has been published (in Dutch).
 In 1998 he designed, heading a group of six designers, and again in cooperation with n|p|k industrial design, Leiden, the orientation and information system for Rome in 2000, with at its core the type design Capitolium.
 This type design continues the 2000 year old and unique Roman tradition of public lettering.

 He was awarded the Dutch national H.N.
 Werkmanprize in 1984 for the way he reconciled type design and technological changes, and in 1991 the Maurits Enschedé-Prize for all his type designs.

-[Gerard Unger, April 2002]
+[Gerard Unger, November 2018]